xcomart/jdbgen/docs/README.md

 comment on column t_sample_album.publish_date is 'Published date';
 ```

-And we have a template like:
+and we have a template like:
 ```java
 /**
  * ${remarks} Model class